BeepIsla/CSGO-MajorVotes/README.md

 # CSGO-IngameVotes

-**It looks like NativeVotes isnt properly working, with 2 players, 1 yes and 1 no vote = Successful vote, which is weird, I'd wish there would be a NativeVotes alternative or it would still be updated...**
+**It looks like NativeVotes isnt properly working, with 2 players, 1 yes and 1 no vote = Successful vote, which is weird and it only happens sometimes?
+I'd wish there would be a NativeVotes alternative or it would still be updated...**

 Info: "m_bIsQueuedMatchmaking" forcefully disables the teammenu so you might have to create your own work around or teammanager